taingy-srun/mwa-mean-game/README.md

 # mwa-mean-game

-This is repository for assignment Day03, MEAN game.
+This is my MEAN game project for MWA course.